montest/montest.github.io/_posts/2023-04-07-StochasticMethodsForOptimQuantifWithPyTorchPart2.md

 Introduction
 ======
 In this post, I present several PyTorch implementations of the Competitive Learning Vector Quantization algorithm (CLVQ) in order to build Optimal Quantizers of $X$, a random variable of dimension one.
 As seen in [my previous blog post][blog_post_pytorch_lloyd_stochastic], the use of PyTorch allows me perform all the numerical computations on GPU and drastically increase the speed of the algorithm.
 Moreover, in this article, I also take advantage of the autograd implementation in PyTorch allowing me to make use of all the optimizers in `torch.optim`.
 I compare the implementation I made in numpy in a [previous blog post][blog_post_stochastic_methods] with the PyTorch version and study how it scales.
+Moreover, I explore the use of `autograd` in PyTorch.

 All the codes presented in this blog post are available in the following Github repository: [montest/stochastic-methods-optimal-quantization](https://github.com/montest/stochastic-methods-optimal-quantization)